rpa020/Sami-Language-Processing/readme.md

 * Models can be downloaded from huggingface, https://huggingface.co/rpa020.
 * tokenizer is included in this folder
-* database is also included in this folder, but contains only data related to expirements.
-Contact me on ronny.paul1999@gmail.com to retrieve full dataset.
+* Database (chroma) is also included in this folder.
+Because the dataset from SALT is large, it only contains testdata related to expirements.

-## Experiment Results
+## Model Performance

 The experiments were done on three different decoder-only models and a single sequence-to-sequence model (https://huggingface.co/rpa020).
 Table shows the individual models